Quantum superconducting criticality in graphene and topological insulators: Abstract

 \section{Abstract}

 The field theory of the semimetal-superconductor quantum phase transition for graphene and surface states of topological insulators is presented.
 The Lagrangian possesses the global $U(1)$ symmetry, with the self-interacting complex bosonic order-parameter and the massless Dirac fermions coupled through a Yukawa term.
 The same theory also governs the quantum critical behavior of graphene near the transition towards the bond-density-wave (Kekule) insulator.
 The local $U(1)$ gauged version of the theory which describes the quantum semimetal-superconductor transition in the ultimate critical regime is also considered.
-Due to the Yukawa coupling the transitions are found to be always continuous, both with and without the fluctuating gauge-field.
-The critical behavior is addressed within the dimensional regularization near four space-time dimensions, and the calculation of various universal quantities, including critical exponents and the universal mass-ratio is reported.
+Due to the Yukawa coupling the transitions are found to be always continuous, both with and without the fluctuating gauge field.
+The critical behavior is addressed within the dimensional regularization near four space-time dimensions, and the calculation of various universal quantities, including critical exponents and the universal mass-ratio, is reported.

 Dirac quasiparticles represent low-energy excitations in various low-dimensional condensed-matter systems, such as graphene and topological insulators (TIs).
-In graphene, pseudorelativistic Dirac quasiparticles emerge from hopping of the electrons on the underlying honeycomb lattice,\cite{wallace,semenoff} while on a surface of a TI, they result from an odd number of band inversions in the bulk of the system leading to a topologically non-trivial ${\mathbb Z}_2$ invariant.\cite{fu-kane-3D} In both cases, the linearly dispersing Dirac quasiparticles give rise to a semimetallic ground state, stable against weak electron - electron interactions.\cite{herbut-physics}
+In graphene, pseudorelativistic Dirac quasiparticles emerge from hopping of the electrons on the underlying honeycomb lattice,\cite{wallace,semenoff} while on the surface of a strong (crystalline) TI, they result from an odd (even) number of band inversions in the bulk of the system.\cite{fu-kane-3D} In all these cases, the linearly dispersing Dirac quasiparticles give rise to a semimetallic ground state, stable against weak electron-electron interactions.\cite{herbut-physics}